ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 ![FusionCache logo](https://raw.githubusercontent.com/ZiggyCreatures/FusionCache/main/docs/logo-256x256.png)

-## FusionCache is an easy to use, fast and robust cache with advanced resiliency features and an optional distributed 2nd level.
+## FusionCache is an easy to use, fast and robust hybrid cache with advanced resiliency features.

 It was born after years of dealing with all sorts of different types of caches: memory caching, distributed caching, http caching, CDNs, browser cache, offline cache, you name it.
 So I've tried to put together these experiences and came up with FusionCache.

 ![FusionCache diagram](https://raw.githubusercontent.com/ZiggyCreatures/FusionCache/main/docs/images/diagram.png)

-It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and optionally a distributed, 2nd level cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).
+Being a hybrid cache means that it can work both as a normal memory cache (L1) or, optionally, as a multi-level cache (L1+L2) where the 2nd level can be any implementation of the standard `IDistributedCache` interface.
+This will get us better better scalability, better performance and more resiliency in a multi-node scenario or even just to ease cold starts (initial empty cache, maybe after a restart).

 Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep each node's memory cache perfectly synchronized, without any additional work.